julot/sphinxcontrib-dd/README.rst

   More `here <http://www.graphviz.org/doc/info/shapes.html#d:style>`__.

 root-samerank
-  This option tells GraphViz that some node should be placed in the same rank.
+  This option tells GraphViz that some node should be in the same rank.

-  This options is comma separated value format.
+  This options is in comma separated value format.

   Before everything else, please remember that: